Getting Started with Social Logins in ASP.NET Core

 }

-Learn more about using Repository classes with EF Core in ASP.NET Core application
+You can learn more about the importance of using Repository pattern and how to use it with EF Core in ASP.NET Core application in this detailed article.

 Setting up UserManager for Customized User Identity